 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Upcoming events not showing up

-This topic contains 8 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 9 months ago.
+- This topic has 8 replies, 2 voices, and was last updated 6 years, 9 months ago by

 We are using Ajax Search pro with Events Manager to filter out events based on category, tags, and start date.